zbhavyai/test-openhouseai/README.md

   $ curl -X GET http://localhost:8080/api/retrieve/all
   ```

 - Make a get call to `/api/retrieve` with parameters to retrieve logs based on user, time range, or log type.
+Any combination of these parameters can be used.
 For example:

   ```bash
   $ curl -X GET http://localhost:8080/api/retrieve?user=USER123&type=NAVIGATE&startTime=2022-06-01T21:37:30-06:00&endTime=2022-06-25T21:37:28-06:00